sebcej/api-conf/README.md

 ### Recaller

 Sometimes a api call must be redone because of external factors, such as JWT token that has expired or network errors.
-The `recall` function allows to redo ana pi call without changing its params
+The `recall` function allows to redo an api call without changing its params

 ```javascript
 export const saveUserData = declareApi({